7 Benefits of Finding an IT Career Coach

 "Without self-discipline, success is impossible, period." ~ Lou Holtz

-When you’re in the middle of a busy day, week, or life, it’s easy to lose your objectivity.
+3. Objective Observation When you're in the middle of a busy day, week, or life, it's easy to lose your objectivity.
 A good coach or mentor can help you with reasonable observations, from an objective standpoint, about you, your behavior, workplace, career, and aspirations.
 Objectivity is invaluable as you evaluate where you want to go and how you can go about achieving your goals.

 For Evan, the ability to transition smoothly from one sport to the next, even in his triathlon training, was a challenge.